How to Teach Large Multimodal Models New Skills

-{\bf Roles of attention and FFN in LLMs.} Mechanistic studies of transformer blocks show a division of labor.
-Attention heads act primarily as \emph{routing} and retrieval mechanisms: they select \emph{where} to read from using query–key patterns and then mix the corresponding values; this view is formalized in the Transformer Circuits framework and supported by analyses of “induction heads,” which implement a simple copying algorithm and closely track the emergence of in‑context learning during training \citep{,Olsson_InductionHeads_2022}.
-In contrast, feed‑forward (FFN/MLP) blocks behave like \emph{key–value memories}: learned keys detect input patterns while values write features that align with groups of vocabulary items, thereby shifting the model’s output preferences \citep{Geva_TransformerFeedForwardLayersAreKeyValueMemories_2021}. \citet{meng2022locating} show that directly modifying MLP weights updates specific facts while preserving unrelated behavior, implying FFN as a principal site where “what to say” is stored.
-Earlier analyses in BERT and NMT also found that a minority of attention heads specialize into linguistically interpretable roles (e.g., syntax, coreference) while many heads are prunable with little loss, reinforcing the view of attention as selective routing rather than the main repository of lexical knowledge \citep{clark2019analysis,voita2019analyzing}.
+\paragraph{Roles of attention and FFN in LLMs.} Mechanistic studies of transformer blocks reveal a division of labor.
+Attention heads act primarily as \emph{routing} and retrieval mechanisms: they select \emph{where} to read from using query–key patterns and then mix the corresponding values; this view is formalized in the Transformer Circuits framework and supported by analyses of ``induction heads,'' which implement a simple copying algorithm and closely track the emergence of in‑context learning during training~\cite{Olsson_InductionHeads_2022}.
+Complementing this routing role, feed‑forward (FFN/MLP) blocks behave like \emph{key–value memories}: learned keys detect input patterns while values write features that align with groups of vocabulary items, thereby shifting the model's output preferences~\cite{Geva_TransformerFeedForwardLayersAreKeyValueMemories_2021}.
+Meng et al.~\cite{meng2022locating} show that directly modifying MLP weights updates specific facts while preserving unrelated behavior, providing further evidence that FFN layers serve as a principal site where factual associations are stored.
+Earlier analyses in BERT and NMT have also found that a minority of attention heads specialize in linguistically interpretable roles (e.g., syntax, coreference) while many heads are prunable with little loss, reinforcing the view of attention as selective routing rather than the main repository of lexical knowledge~\cite{clark2019analysis,voita2019analyzing}.